spinnaker/spinnaker/docs/commands.md

 ---
 ## hal config deploy ha echo

 Manage and view Spinnaker configuration for the echo high availability service Manage and view Spinnaker configuration for the echo high availability service.
 When echo high availability is enabled, Halyard will deploy echo as two separate services in order to increase availability: echo-scheduler and echo-worker.
-The echo-scheduler service only handles Spinnaker cron-jobs and is isolated from the rest of Spinnaker..
+The echo-scheduler service only handles Spinnaker cron-jobs and is isolated from the rest of Spinnaker.
 The echo-worker handles everything else.

 #### Usage
 ```